How to Receive Academic Accommodations

 The determination of academic adjustments/accommodations will be based on documentation.
 During the meeting, you will learn about the process for receiving disability support services and learn what in-class academic adjustments/accommodations you will receive for the current semester.
 Based on the outcome of the meeting, the Office of Disability Support Services produces letters of accommodation for your professors.

-Please note that the Office of Disability Support Services will not mail out or forward your accommodation letters directly to the student’s home address or to the faculty members.
+Please note that the Office of Disability Support Services will not mail or forward accommodation letters directly to the student’s home address or to the faculty members.

 Students must come to pick up their accommodation letters from the Office of Disability Support Services located on the 2nd floor of the Monninger Center (Room 206), and give the accommodation letters to the respective faculty members.